 Sustainable production is an important key to a sustainable society.
 Chalmers focus is on optimizing concepts to help companies produce better products faster and with less resources.
 Chalmers research in production generates knowledge and tools in modeling, simulation and optimization, combined with support for decision making in close collaboration with industry.

-Image: 3D printed objects displayed at the inauguration of the Chalmers centre for additive manufacture - metal, CAM2.
+Image: 3D printed objects by the Chalmers centre for additive manufacture - metal, CAM2, a centre hosted by Production Area of Advance.
 Photo: Carina Schultz.